How to Use Site Builder to Improve your SEOJune 6, 2018, Kyla Steeves

 This is how Site Builder helps with SEO

-Whether you’re currently using Site Builder or are interested in its design capabilities, you’ll be happy to know Site Builder comes baked in with features to improve your SEO.
+Whether you’re currently using Site Builder or are interested in its design capabilities, you’ll be happy to know Site Builder comes baked in with features to improve your SEO and help you avoid common SEO problems.
 I’ll explain how the features work and show you how to customize them.

 A search engine’s crawl begins with the web page’s URL.
 Site Builder comes with default inventory and category pages and forms the slug the following way: